HDR/MBC3-Flashcart/readme.md

-MBC3 Flashcart based on retroreboot's cartridge that uses 0603 components and has added support for 4MB roms
+MBC3 Flashcart based on retroreboot's cartridge that uses 0603 components

+If you want a 4MB cart check out my new [MBC30 flashcart repo](https://github.com/MrHDR/MBC30-Flashcart

 Order at 0.8mm not 1.6!!!